mdvanes/whatsapp-to-html/README.md

 ## TODO

-* bug: initial message & people added/left messages should not get merged into other messages
 * technical debt: consolidate sender-config.json import with senderAliasesPath in cli.ts
 * technical debt: move attachment detection from format to parsing
 * enhancement: Print styles: what do with video?